Can cities be addiction-proof by design?

 I grew up living at times in apartments in a townhouse that my parents shared with other adults.
 Other times I had friends who practically lived with us for entire summers.
 I don't take community for granted at all, but I do have a feel for it.

 I've spent the past decade and a half visiting ecovillages, organic farms and intentional communities of many kinds.
 I co founded an ecovillage adjacent to Indiana University in Bloomington.
 It's still thriving, thanks mainly to three things.

 First, a neighborhood food garden with a beautiful pond that we built that gives people a place to enjoy together.

 Second, a partnership with Indiana University that brings in service learning students.
 This was crucial because it provided a constructive outlet for student energy in the neighborhood, which neighbors previously perceived as purely destructive.

 My travels have also taken me to The Farm, that famous hippie ecovillage in Tennessee, and numerous ecovillages in southeast Ohio.
 I have mixed feelings about these places.
 People work hard to maintain a community.
-But the story of many of these places is someone buys some inexpensive land a few miles from town and wants to start a community.
+But the story of many of these places is: someone buys some inexpensive land a few miles from town and wants to start a community.
 I've met many people who are kind of stuck at that stage.
-But if they're lucky enough to get a community going, I've seen too many of them become commuter suburbs, where people drive into town for work in school, meet back at the village than drive their kids back to town for soccer practice.
-Then they don't have time for the neighbors, shared meals and community.
+But if they're lucky enough to get a community going, I've seen too many of them become commuter suburbs, where people drive into town for work and school, meet back at the village, then drive their kids back to town for soccer practice.
+Then they don't have time for their neighbors, shared meals and community.
 Adults who grew up there complained of feeling isolated during their school years and not fitting in.